philkroos/tinkervision/README.md

 # Usage
-The library provides a C-interface, which can be used directly, as demonstrated in the test files provided in `src/test/`.
+The library provides a C-interface, which can be used directly, as demonstrated in the test files in `src/test/`.
 However, it is intended to be run as part of the Tinkerforge `red-brick-apid` on the Tinkerforge `Red-Brick`.
 Currently, the supported image is 1.7.